A-Ighalo/Alke-Club-Contact-page/README.md

 # Future Ideas
 * An AI assitant that would be asked about the club, their core values and club opportunities
-* A collection of internship opportunities for club members - not jobs but news posts, job links and seminars
+* A collection of internship opportunities for club members - I can't give jobs, if I could, hmmm.
+There will be news posts, job links and seminar invites
 * A slide show of new members.
 Probably fake members but there is definately going to be a slide show.
 That's web development 101